matuteiglesias/journal/content/JobMarket/2024-12-04_Prepared_for_CCM_Quantitative_Analyst_Interview.md

 **🕒 03:20–04:30**
 **🏷️ Labels**: CCM, Quantitative Analyst, Interview Preparation, Game Theory, Bayesian Reasoning
 **📂 Project**: JobMarket
-**⭐ Priority**: MEDIUM

 ### Session Goal
 The session aimed to prepare for a CCM Quantitative Analyst interview by addressing knowledge gaps and outlining a comprehensive preparation plan.

 ### Key Activities
-- Developed a structured plan to secure a Quant Analyst position, focusing on key areas such as data analysis, game theory, Bayesian reasoning, and presentation skills.
+- Developed a structured plan to secure a Quant Analyst position, focusing on key areas such as [[data analysis]], game theory, Bayesian reasoning, and presentation skills.
 - Curated study resources for Game Theory and Bayesian Reasoning, including books and chapters for effective learning.
 - Explored financial analysis topics, such as correlation in finance and volatility metrics, to provide insights for investment strategies and risk management.
 - Created core visualizations for hedge fund investment analysis, focusing on rolling correlations and their implications.